Bilberry: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Bilberry has blood vessel relaxing properties allowing a decrease in blood pressure.
-In a clinical study, a berry-rich diet reduced systolic blood pressure, particularly in individuals with high baseline blood pressure.
+Blueberry has blood vessel-relaxing properties, thus helping to lower blood pressure.
+In a clinical study, a berry-rich diet reduced systolic blood pressure, particularly in people whose baseline blood pressure was high.

 Usages associés